ArnaudBuchholz/reserve/doc/tests and quality.md

 If you are familiar with the [mocha framework](https://www.npmjs.com/package/mocha), you know that it is **simple to implement**, widely used and it supports many - crucial for this project - **asynchronous features**.

-For each source file of the project a corresponding test file is created, for instance: [`handlers/custom.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/handlers/custom.js) is tested by [`tests/mocha/handlers/custom.test.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/mocha/handlers/custom.test.js).
+For each source file of the project a **corresponding** test file is created, for instance: [`handlers/custom.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/handlers/custom.js) is tested by [`tests/mocha/handlers/custom.test.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/mocha/handlers/custom.test.js).
+The directory structure is also recreated under the [moch tests folder](https://github.com/ArnaudBuchholz/reserve/tree/master/tests/mocha).

 This pattern makes the configuration of mocha easier since you just need to setup the spec file pattern to `*.test.js`.

 When running, it produces a report that helps you identify which **test case failed**.

 ![Mocha execution excerpt](mocha%20tests%20%28excerpt%29.png)

 <u>*Mocha execution excerpt*</u>

 ### Isolation in a nutshell

-I have to admit that the project didn't start with the [tests first](https://en.wikipedia.org/wiki/Test-driven_development).
-As a result, the code is heavily relying on Node.js native APIs *(no encapsulation was done)*:
+I have to admit that, as explained before, the project didn't start with the [tests first](https://en.wikipedia.org/wiki/Test-driven_development).
+As a result, no encapsulation was done and the code is heavily relying on Node.js native APIs.
+In particular :
-* [fs](https://nodejs.org/dist/latest/docs/api/fs.html) for accessing the file system
+* [fs](https://nodejs.org/dist/latest/docs/api/fs.html) module for accessing the **file system**
-* [http](https://nodejs.org/dist/latest/docs/api/http.html) / [https](https://nodejs.org/dist/latest/docs/api/https.html) to create the actual server
+* [http](https://nodejs.org/dist/latest/docs/api/http.html) / [https](https://nodejs.org/dist/latest/docs/api/https.html) modules to create the actual **server**
 * The [`request`](https://nodejs.org/api/http.html#http_class_http_incomingmessage) and [`response`](https://nodejs.org/api/http.html#http_class_http_serverresponse) objects

 Luckily, it is possible to **substitute any Node.js modules** *(including the native ones)* using [mock-require](https://www.npmjs.com/package/mock-require).
 This simple API allows you to predefine a module with a mocked version.

 #### Mocking the file system

+Mocking the file system is **not really mandatory**: using a **dedicated directory structure** in the project could have been enough.

+However, the project aims to be run on **any platform**.
+And, actually, the development environment *(Windows)* is  different from the continuous integration platform one *(Linux)*.

-The **file system differences** between POSIX and non POSIX has a **significant impact** on REserve.
+The **file system differences** between operating systems has a **significant impact** on REserve.
 Indeed, a web server running on a UNIX-like operating system would be **case sensitive** with the URLs.
-On windows, it might not.
+On windows, it might **not**.

-As the development environment is different from the continuous integration platform one, a **fine control of the file system behavior** is required.

 REserve uses only a **subset of the fs APIs**, a [custom mocked version](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/mocha/mocked_modules/fs.js) was build to redefine **only the APIs that are really used**.